ryantd42/NY-Legislative-Git/2023/S487A-2023/bill.md

  time  necessary  to  charge the vehicle in addition to the cost of elec- tricity.
   § 6.
-Electric vehicle charging stations as described in this  act  are exempt  from  being  defined as an electricity corporation as defined in section 2 of the public service law.
+Electric vehicle charging stations as described in this  act  are exempt  from  being  defined  as  an  electric corporation as defined in section 2 of the public service law.
-  § 7. (a) Owners and operators  of  public  electric  vehicle  charging stations  must maintain signage at the electric vehicle charging station
+  § 7. (a) Owners and operators  of  public  electric  vehicle  charging stations  must maintain signage at the electric vehicle charging station that displays the status of each electric  vehicle  charger,  the  total number  of  chargers  and the number of available chargers (total number less those being used), and how long a wait for the next charger  to  be
- S. 487  3
+ S. 487--A  3

- that displays the status of each electric  vehicle  charger,  the  total number  of  chargers  and the number of available chargers (total number less those being used), and how long a wait for the next charger  to  be available,  the  name  and  address and phone number of the operator and owner, the cost of charging including any additional fees  that  may  be charged  beyond  the  cost of electricity for non-charging vehicles, and any rules or regulations customers must follow at the  charging  station complex when using the chargers.
+ available,  the  name  and  address and phone number of the operator and owner, the cost of charging including any additional fees  that  may  be charged  beyond  the  cost of electricity for non-charging vehicles, and any  rules  or regulations customers must follow at the charging station complex when using the chargers.
   (b) All publicly-owned highway signs or signs at exits of highways  in the  state  that display information about the availability and location of gas stations shall also provide information regarding the availabili- ty and location of public electric vehicle charging stations,  including the  number  of  available  chargers  available  and the distance to the charging station complex.
   § 8.
 The provisions of this act shall not apply to non-public charging complexes which are not for use by the general public are not subject to the requirements of this law provided signage is clearly displayed  that no  electric vehicle chargers are available to the general public except for customers of the business or those vehicles owned by the business.
   § 9.
 This act shall take effect immediately.